dianaapredaa/Movie-Streaming-Service/src/README.md

 different movie genres.
 When adding/deleting movies from database, subscribers of the movie's genres are notified.

+For generating notifications we used Builder Design Pattern.
+We set required fields and wrapped up the object.

 For the GenreObservable, we also used Singleton Pattern, so that at any point there is only one instance of subscribed genres.

 ## Commands and pages